cbourke/grade/readme.md

 1. Inform your students that they can access the grader interface by pointing their browser to
 https://cse-linux-01.unl.edu/~classAcct/grade
-Where `classAcct` is either your own account or the separate local class account (ex: `c-cbourke2` for a local faculty account, or `csce251` for a local class account).
+Where `classAcct` is either your own account or the separate local class account (ex: `cbourke2` for your local faculty account, or `c-cbourke2` for a local class account).
 Graders can access a separate grader interface by going to:
 https://cse-linux-01.unl.edu/~classAcct/grade/grader.php
 A "grader" can login using their MyRed credentials if they are listed